dotnet/runtime/docs/coreclr/botr/readytorun-overview.md

 Thus this proposal does _not_ suggest that we try to solve the problem of having version resilience in the presence of layout changes to value types.
 Instead we suggest creating a new compatibility rule:

 **It is a breaking change to change the number or type of any (including private) fields of a public value type (struct).
-However if the struct is non-public (that is internal) then the restriction does not apply.**
+However if the struct is non-public (that is internal), and not reachable from any nesting of value type fields in any public value type, then the restriction does not apply.**

 This is a compatibility that is not present for CIL.
 All other changes allowed by CIL can be allowed by native code without prohibitive penalty.
 In particular the following changes are allowed: